ArthurVBS/PixarVideo/README.md

 - CSS
 - JavaScript
 - jQuery (Owl Carousel 2)
+- SASS/SCSS

 ## 📝 Features:

+- [x] Show the trailer of each movie.
 - [x] Show the posters on the infinite carousel.
 - [x] Show some information about the movie on the poster.